 1. Keep Monetary Compensation Simple

-- 74% of companies with low complexity plans achieve the desired turnover rate vs. 63% of companies with a high complexity plan
+- 72% of companies with low complexity plans achieve the desired turnover rate (of 15% or less) vs. 66% of companies with a high complexity plan

-This is only one of the ways overly complicated plans are hurting you.
-Incentive compensation is put in place in order to maximize rep performance, but convoluted plans lead to throwing away money that’s actually supposed to grow your company.
+In fact, there are several benefits beyond lower sales rep attrition that come with less-complex compensation plans.
+Incentive compensation is put in place in order to maximize rep performance, but convoluted plans throw away money that’s meant to grow your company.
 The lesson?
 Keep your plans simple if you want monetary compensation to be an effective sales reward.
-Past studies have shown the optimal set of measures for a plan is no more than three.
+In fact, studies show the optimal set of measures for a plan is no more than three.